The four dimensional Yang--Mills partition function in the vicinity of the vacuum: The partition function about the vacuum

 A familiar way to make sense of ${\rm rk'}$ and ${\rm det'}$ in Definition \ref{definiciok} i.e. to regularize the dimension and the functional determinant in infinite dimensions is an application of $\zeta$-function regularization.

-\begin{lemma}{\rm (cf. \cite[Definition 3.1 and Lemma 3.1]{ete-nag})} Using $\zeta$-function regularization to define ${\rm rk'}$ and ${\rm det'}$ and then heat kernel techniques to calculate the zero values of various resulting $\zeta$-functions over $(S^4,g_R)$ we obtain from its definition above that the Gaussian integral looks like
+\begin{lemma}{\rm (cf. \cite[Lemma 3.1]{ete-nag})} Using $\zeta$-function regularization to define ${\rm rk'}$ and ${\rm det'}$ and then heat kernel techniques to calculate the zero values of various resulting $\zeta$-functions over $(S^4,g_R)$ we obtain from its definition above that the non-truncated quartic integral looks like

 over $(S^4,g_R)$.
 Likewise,